Your family member or best friend has been diagnosed with cancer. Life, as you know it, has forever changed.

 Urge your loved one to tell the oncologist promptly about pain, nausea, vomiting, numbness or tingling.
 “Symptoms gather steam like a boulder rolling down a hill; the doctor can help ‘stop it at the top,’” he says.

-We now know chemotherapy affects short-term memory, which triggers great anxiety.
+We now know that chemotherapy affects short-term memory, which triggers great anxiety.
 Remind your loved one to stay in the moment by breathing deeply.
 Relaxing the mind will ease memory retrieval.
 Games like chess and Sudoku can also exercise the mental muscles.

 A warm blanket will keep your loved one cozy in the chilly chemotherapy room.
 Help them while away the hours by contributing an engrossing book, some great music or a binge-worthy show to their chemo bag.

 “A healthy lifestyle is key, but so is quality of life,” says Dr. Marcus.
 Is a vegan diet OK?
 No problem, as long as nutritional needs are met.
 Can’t live without sweets?
-No need to; just focus on a balanced diet.
+No need to.
+Just focus on a balanced diet.
 Is meat safe to eat?
 It may well be (as long as you don’t overdo red meat); check with your oncologist.

 Exercise is critical for health.
 Suggest your loved one try yoga (doubly helpful because of its mind-body connection).
 Join them in doing an activity they love — dancing, taking walks — when they have the energy.